onzfonz/comp227/src/content/8/en/part8a.md

 #### Type annotations

-Type annotations in TypeScript are a lightweight way to record the intended <i>contract</i> of a function or a variable.
+Type annotations in TypeScript are a lightweight way to record the intended ***contract*** of a function or a variable.
-In the example below, we have defined a *birthdayGreeter* function that accepts two arguments: one of type string and one of type number.
+In the example below, we have defined a `birthdayGreeter` function that accepts two arguments: one of type string and one of type number.
 The function will return a string.

 ```js